-- A. The Authority will segregate funds received from the Commonwealth of Virginia between 30% Local Distribution Funds ("30% Funds") and 70% Regional Revenue Funds as soon as practicable, as specified in the Virginia Code. - B. The Authority will segregate the SB1716 (2019) portion of the 30% Funds received from the Commonwealth of Virginia each fiscal month.
-The SB1716 portion will be segregated and distributed to jurisdictions based on the percentage ratio of each jurisdiction's sales tax to the total amount of sales tax received for that month. - C. The Authority will distribute 30% Funds to jurisdictions as soon as practicable contingent on an active Memorandum of Agreement and requirements set out in the Virginia Code. - D. Each jurisdiction shall deposit its 30% Fund revenues received from the NVTA into a separate, special fund (the "NVTA Special Fund"). - E. 30% Funds are to be expended for additional urban or secondary road construction, or other capital improvements that reduce congestion, for other transportation capital improvements which have been approved by the most recent long range transportation plan adopted by the NVTA, or for public transportation purposes. - F. Each jurisdiction is required to provide the NVTA annual certification by August 1 each year in the format required by the NVTA confirming the 30% Funds it received were used in compliance with the Virginia Code.
-If the certification is not received by August 1, transfers of the current fiscal year 30% Funds will cease until the certification is submitted in good form. - G. Administrative expenses of the NVTA, as set forth in the NVTA's annual budget (not otherwise funded through other sources), shall be allocated among the member jurisdictions based on population (as specified in HB2313), alternatively the Authority may determine through the annual budget process that such expenses will be charged to the 70% Regional Revenue Fund in accordance with SB1468 (2019).
+- A. The Authority will segregate funds received from the Commonwealth of Virginia between 30% Local Distribution Funds ("30% Funds") and 70% Regional Revenue Funds as soon as practical practicable, as specified in the legislation Virginia Code. - B. The Authority will segregate the SB1716 (2019) portion of funds the 30% Funds received from the Commonwealth of Virginia each fiscal month.
+The SB1716 funds portion will be segregated and distributed to jurisdictions based on the percentage ratio of each jurisdiction's sales tax to the total amount of sales tax received for that month. - B.C.
+The Authority will distribute 30% Funds to localities jurisdictions as soon as practical practicable contingent on an active Memorandum of Agreement and requirements set out in the Code of Virginia Code. - Each locality jurisdiction shall deposit its 30% Fund revenues received from the NVTA into a separate, special fund (the "NVTA Special Fund"). - D.E.
+30% Funds are to be expended for additional urban or secondary road construction, or other capital improvements that reduce congestion, for other transportation capital improvements which have been approved by the most recent long range transportation plan adopted by the NVTA, or for public transportation purposes. - E.F.
+Each locality jurisdiction is required to provide the NVTA annual certification by August 1 each year in the format required by the NVTA confirming the 30% Funds it received were used in compliance with the Code of Virginia Code.
+If the certification is not received by August 1, transfers of the current fiscal year 30% Funds will cease until the certification is submitted in good form. - (not otherwise funded through other sources), shall be allocated among the member jurisdictions based on population (as specified in HB2313), alternatively the Authority may determine through the annual budget process that such expenses will be charged to the 70% Regional Revenue Fund in accordance with SB1468 (2019).